 Knowing balance and understanding the basic laws of physics in the tank, which are no different from the laws of physics outside the tank, I was able to relax and float.
 And so did the pillow.

 Understanding the laws within the tank, there were still things within the tank that disturbed me, because we all have itches.

 After muscling and bustling with the silky luke-warm water and finally floating, periodically I’d have an itch because sometimes my butt itches.

 You can’t simply reach under and scratch, because you’ll cause disturbance in the waters.
 By this point, I understood the first law in the tank, which was balance.
 In order to take care of this itch, I’d have to go at it maintaining balance so I won’t risk getting salt water in my eye.
 Which brought me to rule number two in the tank, order.

 Say I reach under and scratch my butt with my right hand, I’d then immediately lose balance floating on my left side causing that side of my body to go up out of the water.
 A very simple law to understand, yet I forgot in that moment.
-However, when I came to that moment, I apprehended there could be disturbance in the waters by just reaching under disorderly.
+When I came to that moment, I apprehended there could be disturbance in the waters by just reaching under disorderly.
 And I used to watch Law and Order religiously during my teenage summers, the moment was like an epiphany as well.
 I mean, I had to scratch my butt otherwise I’d be distracted from the most important and fun part of the sensory deprivation experience.
 Which I’m getting to.